Itochu: Economic recession period (1990–2000)

 In 2001, ITOCHU Corporation and Marubeni Corporation spin off and merge their respective steel divisions, launching Marubeni-Itochu Steel Inc. (MISI).
-At the period, both ITOCHU and Marubeni have been experiencing ecessive competitions in the domestic market of steel and metal products and the two entities who share the same history routes filed the dialogues towards merging the similar operations into MISI.
+At the period, both ITOCHU and Marubeni have been experiencing excessive competition in the domestic market of steel and metal products and the two entities who share the same history routes filed the dialogues towards merging the similar operations into MISI.

-Period Under Current Management (2010 - Present)
+Period under current management (2010–present)

 Masahiro Okafuji became president of Itochu in 2010 and announced a strategy to make Itochu the first-ranked sogo shosha in areas other than raw resources, particularly in food products and machinery.
-Under Okafuji's leadership, Itochu has lead its way to be one of the most profitable sogo shosha.
+Under Okafuji's leadership, Itochu has led its way to be one of the most profitable sogo shosha.
 He remained as the president till he was appointed as Chairman-CEO in 2018.

+On 11 March 2011, Itochu was criticized for holding a champagne soirée at LeSportsac's Omotesando flagship during Japan's so-called "3.11" chain of calamities that caused tens of thousands of deaths and $235 billion (World Bank) in damage.

 In 2011, Itochu moved its Osaka headquarters to the North Gate Building adjacent to Osaka Station.

 In 2013, Itochu implemented a general ban on work after 8 PM with an across-the-board "lights out" policy at 10 PM while encouraging that any necessary overtime be taken in the early morning hours, reducing the total amount of overtime across the company.

-In 2014, Itochu entered into a cross-shareholding relationship with the Thai conglomerate Charoen Pokphand (CP), and together with CP, agreed to invest over $8 billion in the Chinese state-owned conglomerate CITIC Limited during 2015, the largest investment ever made by a Japanese general trading company.
+In 2014, Itochu entered into a cross-shareholding partnership with the Thai conglomerate Charoen Pokphand (CP), and together with CP, agreed to invest over $8 billion in the Chinese state-owned conglomerate CITIC Limited during 2015, the largest investment ever made by a Japanese general trading company.
 The transaction was also the largest acquisition in China by a Japanese company, and the largest investment by foreigners in a Chinese state-owned enterprise.